 Cost of Living in Belgium

-Belgium has a high cost of living, and Brussels features in the top 50 most expensive cities in the world.
+Belgium has a high cost of living, and Brussels has featured in the top 50 most expensive cities in the world for a number of years.
 However, comparatively speaking, Brussels is, on average, cheaper to live in than more than half of Western Europe’s capitals, including Paris, Stockholm and London.

 Furthermore, the Belgian tax and social security systems are well developed and this ensures incomes are distributed fairly evenly.